wmahfoudh/rooting-nook-glowlight/README.md

 ## For a better experience
 1. Install [ReLaunch](https://forum.xda-developers.com/nook-touch/general/relaunch-best-nst-launcher-version-1-4-t3060782), an excellent community launcher and file manager well adapted to the NOOK
 2. Install a good reader like ``Moon+`` or ``Aldiko``
-3. [Optional] Disable the stock NOOK applications (Settings -> Apps -> -> All), this will save some battery and some data sent by the application
+3. [Optional] Disable the stock NOOK applications (Settings -> Apps -> -> All), this will save some battery and some data sent in the backgroung
 4. Install ``Button Savior`` application to have a floating back button just like normal tablets

 ## Bonus: Rooting the GlowLight 3